 You don’t need to be a Malthusian to appreciate the issues posed by our spectacular increases in population and hence consumption.
 Like Jerry Grogan in Edge of Darkness it seems plausible to look to a new frontier, away from our exhausted and ravaged planet.
 After you.

 Now, you might think that George Monbiot is a swivel-eyed loon – we couldn’t possibly comment – but, assuming you believe in man-made, apocalyptic global warming (and let us say, we have doubts), then clearly George is right.
 Only radical steps are going to reduce emissions on a meaningful global level.
-Certainly, stopping air travel and carnivores would assist, and we might add that coal-firing, whether for the production of power or steel, and the use of automobiles would also have to cease.
-Moreover, we’d have to stop the use of timber.
+Certainly, stopping air travel* and spurning carnivores would assist, and we might add that coal-firing, whether for the production of power or steel, and the use of automobiles would have to cease.
+Moreover, we’d have to stop the commercial use of timber.

 This scenario occurred to us on Democracy Day here in Australia.
 There’s a Federal Election on, and looking at the literature handed out at the booths today, it seems to us that no party or candidate is proposing ‘Real Action on Climate Change’ although they are saying it a lot.